jotform/wordpress-embed-plugin/readme.txt

 = Is it Free? =

-JotForm is free upto 100 form submissions per month.
-If you go over that limit you will need to upgrade to a Premium plan at $9.95/month.
+JotForm is free up to 100 form submissions per month.
+If you go over that limit you will need to upgrade to a Bronze plan at $19/month.